-5/10/21 Update Plaintiff Eric LaPraire files motion to remand to the Supreme Court of the State of New York, County of Monroe.
+5/10/21 Update Plaintiff Eric LaPraire files a motion to remand the Supreme Court of New York, County of Monroe.

 An actor is negligent per se if she violates a statute that is designed to protect against the type of accident or harm caused by her conduct, and the plaintiff is someone the statute is designed to protect.